AFTAC-SD/OSNDS-Sensor/README.md

 Added user to the docker group via sudo usermod -aG docker $USER
 Requires a restart or reload to see the changes

+Will likely also require the docker.service to start enabled, otherwise it waits for the first docker command to start up: systemctl enable --now docker.service